Contributing to Puppet modules

 Give your topic branch a name that describes the work you're contributing.
 Always base the topic branch on the repository's primary server branch, unless one of our module developers specifically asks you to base it on a different branch.

 When you make changes to a Puppet module, make changes that are compatible with all currently supported versions of Puppet.
 Do not break users' existing installations or configurations with your changes.
-For a list of supported versions, see the Puppet component version page.
+For a list of supported versions, see the Puppet platform lifecycle page.

 To add new classes, defined types, or tasks to a module, use Puppet Development Kit (PDK).
 PDK creates manifests and test templates, validates, and runs unit tests on your changes.